-We also thank Marcus Robins from CameraCru for his amazing work as a professional photographer and bringing a drone for added video footage from our three-day festival which included the Opening Night Meet and Greet at the Landing Grille Restaurant.
+We also thank Joel Feria of Convention.life for his awesome photography and CameraCru photography including a drone for added video footage for our three-day festival which included the Opening Night Meet and Greet at the Landing Grille Restaurant.
 By the way, Landing Grille has awesome food to go with an awesome view!
-Joel Feria from Convention.Life also did an exceptional job as our second Professional photographer!

 And of course, we are grateful to the judges of our film festival this year!

 But it's not over.
 Follow us on our Facebook page and other social media as we bring you more opportunities and also, so you can be a part of the growing International Mobile Film Festival, Mobile Film School (non-accredited) and MFTV; Mobile Film Network Distribution Channel.
 Perhaps you are inspired to make a film and to share your film shot with your smartphone! #MFF2018SanDiego is already in the works!